Penisola del Sinis – Mal di Ventre

 Practical notes

 Language: Italian; Sardinian (Sardu) widely spoken.
 Currency: euro.
-Plug: European type F/L. The peninsula is open, windy and shadeless — the maestrale is common, so bring sun and wind protection.
+Plug: European type F/L. The peninsula is open and shadeless, and the maestrale blows often, so bring sun and wind protection.
 Out of season, services thin dramatically: confirm museum and Tharros hours, restaurant openings and boat operators.
 The quartz beaches fill fast in summer despite caps; early morning is quieter and cooler.
 ATMs and cards work in Cabras; carry cash for smaller producers and boat operators.
 Nearest major hospital: Oristano.

 ---